Review: A Bend In The River By V.S Naipaul

 No other writer I know captures the essence of a society in transition as accurately as Naipaul.
-He writes eloquently and simply about people and cultures disconnected from their origins in his fiction and non-fiction.
+In his work, Naipaul writes eloquently and simply about people and cultures disconnected from their origins.

-It is a milieu that Naipaul knows well.
+It is a milieu that he knows well.

 At the age of seventeen, Naipaul made his way from Trinidad, a semi-developed island in the West Indies, to elite Oxford University on a scholarship.
 After graduation, he worked for BBC.
 But that employment was a brief interlude in what was to become a storied writing career.
 He wrote several books, comic and tragic, about his native land in Britain.
-After exhausting material from Trinidad, Naipaul went in search of stories to similar societies and cultures.
-Those travels gave rise to several books, some fiction but mostly non-fiction.
+After exhausting material from Trinidad, Naipaul went in search of stories to societies and cultures in ferment.
+Those travels resulted in the penning of several books, some fiction but mostly non-fiction.

 A Bend In The River is the product of a visit to Zaire in the late 1970s, He had earlier documented this period in “A Congo Diary.”